 The Society for Cinema and Media Studies, founded in 1959, represents nearly 3000 scholars in over 500 institutions located in 38 nations.
 Through our conference, journal, awards, and working groups we support and encourage the humanities-based study of film, television, and related media as centrally important aspects of global culture and creative endeavor.

 The Executive Board of the Society for Cinema and Media Studies recently completed a study of our membership.
 The data was made possible thanks to our new website and, of course, to your participation.
-View the 2011-2012 Membership Report here.
+View the 2012-2015 Membership Report here (you can also find the previous, 2011-2012 Membership Report here).

 Conference: SCMS organizes an annual conference, held in a different location each year, as an opportunity for scholars to convene as professional colleagues and to present and discuss current research.
 Proposals for papers, panels, workshops, and screenings are evaluated and selected by a Program Committee with an eye towards promoting the best scholarship and creative work in the field of Cinema and Media Studies.
 Meetings of the various committees, caucuses, and scholarly interest groups take place during the conference, and awards are presented each year.
 The conference takes place in the spring; proposals are due in August of the preceding year.